andywdahl/mdd-impute/README.md

 # mdd-impute
-Code to reproduce analyses in MDD phenotype imputation paper: "softImpute" by Dahl, ..., Cai
+Code to reproduce analyses in "Phenotype integration improves power and preserves specificity in biobank-based genetic studies of MDD": https://www.biorxiv.org/content/10.1101/2022.08.15.503980v2

 *************